 The more you write, the more naturally the words will flow.
 And the more you write, the greater your productivity.
 New reports, e-books or manuals will be created with greater frequency.
 The simple act of writing more helps you to develop extra products which in turn become additional sources of profit.

 6. Write In Short Segments

-Rather than setting aside an entire day to write a report, give yourself half an hour a day over one week.
+Rather than setting aside an entire day to write a report, give yourself half an hour a day, over the period of one week.
 During each half-hour writing session, give it all you’ve got.
 Free your mind and let your fingers dance across the keyboard.

 7. Make It Even Better

 After you’ve completed your initial writing, that’s the time to revise and improve.
-But if you followed your outline, and you’ve written your piece in small segments at a rapid pace, chances are, what you’ve already got is solid.
+But if you followed your outline, and you’ve written your piece in small segments at a rapid pace, chances are, what you’ve already got is solid and mostly usable material.

 All content on this site is copyright © protected.
 All rights reserved worldwide.
 Source: http://www.WordsIntoMoney.com